julian-bernado/stats604/README.md

 * Just outline the goals of the research project, don't introduce the data
 * Need to ask Johann about the project.
 In previous years, it was 8-12 pages (including graphs)
 * No specific template, include the pdf and markdown file.
+* Think of the write up as a memo (Johann's words)
+* No set limit or range for the length of the report (Johann's words)

 ## Example Contribution (Julian)
 * I looked at the relation of chumbis to Joseph